OhLasFar/CS2-Secondary-Binding-Autoexec.cfg/README.md

 # CS2-Secondary-Binding-Autoexec.cfg

-This is the beginning of something great for CS2 autoexec.cfg users! :)
+This is the beginning of something great for CS2 autoexec.cfg users! :) Yes yes yes !